Why do babies wake up crying?

 Is my baby finished sleeping if they wake up crying?

 Probably, yes.
-Occasionally, a very sudden loud noise may wake your baby but it’s amazing how much noise babies can sleep through!
+Occasionally, a very sudden loud noise may wake your baby but usually, it’s amazing how much noise babies can sleep through!
 Do not tiptoe around the home just because your baby is napping.
 After all, it is not silent inside the womb - there is the constant sound of mum’s heartbeat, the sound of blood rushing around her body and all the noise that penetrates from outside as well.
 Babies have very short sleep cycles that are unpredictable in length and once awake they need reassurance that they are safe.
 Sometimes it might be easy to get your baby back to sleep again with a cuddle and a quick feed, other times it will be more difficult.

-The good news is that around three months of agebabies produce their own melatonin and start to develop circadian rhythms (distinguishing night and day), thus extending their sleep cycles and requiring less night feeding and less nighttime waking time.
+The good news is that around three months of age, babies produce their own melatonin and start to develop circadian rhythms (distinguishing night and day), thus extending their sleep cycles and requiring less night feeding and less nighttime waking time.

-Before crying, she may go through a restless light sleep phase, and begin to make little sounds, put a fist to her mouth or make “rooting” movements (turning her head from side to side with her mouth open as though looking for a breast or bottle).
+Before crying, she may go through a restless, light sleep phase, and begin to make little sounds, put a fist to her mouth or make “rooting” movements (turning her head from side to side with her mouth open as though looking for a breast or bottle).

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us